Y 2 X 2 1

 ax² + bx + c = 0

 where 'a', 'b', and 'c' are constants, and 'a' is not equal to zero.
-Our equation, Y = 2x² + 2x + 1, is a slightly different representation; it's in the form of a function where 'Y' represents the output value for a given input 'x'.
-However, the underlying principles remain the same.
+That said, our equation, Y = 2x² + 2x + 1, is a slightly different representation; it's in the form of a function where 'Y' represents the output value for a given input 'x'.
+Even so, the underlying principles remain the same.
 We can easily convert it to the standard form by setting Y = 0.

 Analyzing the Components: Coefficients and Constants